grantcurell/SIMULATeQCD/README.md

 ------------

 Run `podman run hello-world` as your user to test your privileges.
-If this does not run correctly, Patches will not run correctly.
+If this does not run correctly, simulateqcd will not run correctly.

 **WARNING**: If you are SSH'ing to your server, make sure you ssh as a user and **not** root.
 If you SSH as root and then `su` to user, podman will issue `ERRO[0000] XDG_RUNTIME_DIR directory "/run/user/0" is not owned by the current user`.
 This happens because the user that originally setup `/run` is root rather than your user.